Eric Gilbert: Media

 Gilbert's research—for example on Reddit, Twitter, and Facebook—is frequently covered in the mainstream press.

 Awards and honors

-Gilbert was one of the recipients of the National Science Foundation CAREER Awards in 2016, the Sigma Xi Young Faculty Award in 2015, and the UIUC CS Distinguished Alumni Award in 2018.
 During his PhD work, Gilbert won the inaugural Google Ph.D.
 Fellowship.
+Gilbert was one of the recipients of the National Science Foundation CAREER Awards in 2016, the Sigma Xi Young Faculty Award in 2015, and the UIUC CS Distinguished Alumni Award in 2018.
+In 2023, he became an ACM Distinguished Member.

 Gilbert has also won 5 best paper awards from ACM SIGCHI conferences, and received 6 best paper honorable mentions.